Chantler SaIL Centre supporting Guy’s Cancer

 ‘I’ve seen a few videos of people completing the challenge at the top of Guy’s Tower and how happy they look when they finish, so I really want to experience that feeling of helping loads of people and also pushing myself physically.’

 A variety of events

-The SaIL Centre’s Bake it Big cake sale took place at the beginning of June and raised a fantastic £227 – a grand amount to kick-off with.
+The SaIL Centre’s bake sale took place at the beginning of June and raised a fantastic £227 – a grand amount to kick-off with.

 An important role at Guy’s and St Thomas’

 The Chantler SaIL Centre provides state-of-the-art training for medical students of King’s College London.
 Simulation in a safe setting using mannequins and specially designed wards and teaching rooms helps students hone their skills to expert level, preparing them for when they are working on the wards for real.